HectorPulido/rust-blog-with-login/README.md

 # Crud-Blog with Login made with Rust

-This is a Crud blog made with Rust + Actix + Diesel + HerokuPostgres, the frontend was made with Tera + bootstrap, you can test it here: https://blog-rs.herokuapp.com/
+This is a Crud blog made with Rust + Actix + Diesel + HerokuPostgres, the frontend was made with Tera + bootstrap.

 ## Features